 In tablets also, only the ones whose battery is codenamed Y01 has been recalled.
 The batteries code named B01 did not have any issue.
 According to the US Consumer Product Safety Commission, about 83,000 Shield tablets sold in the USA and 5,000 in Canada have been recalled.

 The Nvidia CEO, Jen-Hsun Huang told, “Ultimately it was a hard lesson in learning about battery suppliers and battery supply chain.
 I guess at some level I’m glad we learned it at the beginning when our expectations for sales were rather modest and just getting into it,” CNET during the second-quarter earnings report of the company.

 Nvidia started manufacturing Shield for gamers however the sale of this device did not happen as expected as believed by experts.

-On being asked about the sales and future of this device, he said “How long are we going to be in this?
+On being asked about the sales and future of the Shield Tablets, he said “How long are we going to be in this?
 A long time.
 I believe in Shield.
 I believe this is a very important investment for us.
 I have big, big, big dreams.
 But we started out with modest beginnings because we have to learn to walk before we run.”